The 10th Victim

-Upon release, The 10th Victim performed below Ponti's expectations in Italy and received mixed reviews from critics.
+Upon release, The 10th Victim performed below expectations in Italy and received mixed reviews from critics.
 In the decades since its initial release, the film has garnered a cult following, and its imagery has been referenced or parodied in other films, notably the Austin Powers franchise; it is also considered to be a forerunner to works depicting televised fights to the death, such as The Hunger Games.
 A novelization of the film, written by Sheckley, was published in 1966, this was followed by two sequels, Victim Prime and Hunter/Victim in 1987 and 1988, respectively.
 Although several attempts to produce a remake of The 10th Victim have been announced, none have entered production.

 Plot

 In the 21st century, World War III has recently ended.
-To prevent a fourth war, individuals with violent tendencies get a chance to kill in "The Big Hunt", the most popular form of entertainment in the world, which also attracts participants who are looking for fame and fortune.
-It includes ten rounds for each competitor, five as the hunters and five as the victims.
-The survivor of ten rounds becomes extremely wealthy and retires.
+In order to prevent a potential fourth war, those with violent tendencies are given an opportunity to engage in "The Big Hunt," the world's most popular form of entertainment.
+This event attracts participants seeking fame and fortune.
+The competition involves ten rounds, with each competitor experiencing five rounds as the hunters and five as the victims.
+The last person standing after ten rounds becomes immensely wealthy and can retire.

-Caroline Meredith is a huntress who has just killed her ninth victim and is looking for a tenth.
-To maximize financial gain, Meredith wants to get a perfect kill in front of the cameras as she has negotiated a major sponsorship from the Ming Tea Company.
-Marcello Poletti is assigned as the victim; his winnings from six kills have already been spent by his mistress, Olga, and his ex-wife, Lidia.
+Caroline Meredith, as victim, has just claimed her ninth kill and is next on the hunt for the tenth.
+Eager to maximize her financial gains, Meredith aims for a flawless kill in front of the cameras, having secured a significant sponsorship from the Ming Tea Company.
+Marcello Poletti is selected as the victim; however, his winnings from six kills have already been spent by his mistress, Olga, and his ex-wife, Lidia.

-Caroline goes to Rome and impersonates a reporter whose assignment is to study the sexual preoccupations of Italian men.
+To carry out her plan, Caroline travels to Rome and assumes the role of a reporter assigned to study the sexual preoccupations of Italian men.
 She requests an interview with Marcello at the Temple of Venus.
-Suspicious, Marcello arranges for Caroline to be eaten by a crocodile before the cameras of a competing television company, but she escapes.
-Caroline lures Marcello to the beach and convinces him that she is in love with him.
-She drugs Marcello and hauls him back to the Temple of Venus.
+Suspecting something amiss, Marcello plans for Caroline to be attacked by a crocodile in front of a rival television company's cameras, but she manages to escape.
+Caroline later entices Marcello to the beach, convincing him of her love.
+After drugging Marcello, she brings him back to the Temple of Venus.

-Caroline shoots Marcello in front of the television cameras, but Marcello survives because he has loaded the gun with blanks.
-He then shoots her but she is saved by her bulletproof armor plate.
-Marcello and Caroline decide to escape from the Big Hunt and go on a plane, where they decide to get married.
-The movie ends with the pilot shooting flowers to the two.
+In a dramatic twist, Caroline shoots Marcello on live television, only to discover that he loaded the gun with blanks.
+Marcello retaliates by shooting her, but her bulletproof armor saves her.
+Marcello and Caroline decide to break free from The Big Hunt and board a plane, ultimately choosing to get married.
+The movie concludes with the pilot showering them with a cascade of flowers.